SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ### Abstract

-Some functionality in SunPy or in affiliated packages is going to need access to **data files on the remote (HTTP) servers**.
-Examples of this include data provided by instrument teams relating to the calibrations or performance of the instruments, this kind of data are highly likely to change with time.

-Since SunPy **has no control over the data** on the servers, and the files on the servers may be replaced with different files with the same name.
-This functionality will, therefore, have to validate the retrieved files have the expected hashes while providing ways for users to override this hash if they are aware of changes on the remote server.
+Some functionality in SunPy or in affiliated packages needs access to **data files on the remote (HTTP) servers**.
+Examples of this include data provided by instrument teams relating to the calibrations or performance of the instruments, this kind of data are highly likely to change with time.Since SunPy **has no control over the data** on the servers, and the files on the servers may be replaced with different files with the same name.
+So there is a way to **validate that the retrieved file has the expected hash** and provide ways to **users to override** this hash means **redownload the data** if they are aware of changes on the remote server.

-There are many requirements for this project.
-Data is **download and cached** to `$HOME/sunpy/data/...` when first needed.
-There is some validation that the data has been **transferred correctly** (SHA hashes etc).
-There should be a mechanism by which we can allow users to **re-download data.** The download code supports **multiple mirrors**.
+The project will contain the **`remote_data_manager`** class, which will provide users a mechanism to download data from remote servers, versioning of data, caching and multiple mirror functionality of download function.
+An API would be used for accessing the **`remote_data_manager`.**

 ### Motivation